Helping you navigate complex divorce matters.

 Is Your Spouse’s Financial Statement Inaccurate?

 At Miller Law Group, P.C., our Massachusetts divorce attorneys are familiar with spouses who are dishonest about significant financial matters.
-We can retain forensic accountants on your behalf, serve subpoenas on financial institutions and make the court aware of his or her attempts to mislead the court.
+We can retain forensic accountants on your behalf, serve subpoenas on financial institutions and make the court aware of their attempts to mislead the court.
 For more information, please go through our website and contact us to arrange an appointment with one of our lawyers.
 We offer free consultations so you can decide, without pressure, whether we are the right law firm for you.